Access4all/a11y-checklist/en/wcag/1.1.1-non-text-content/README.md

 ### Other non-text content

 - For video or audio, add a short description of the topic so that its purpose can be recognized before playback (e.g. "Interview with the Federal Councillor").
 Please also note 📜-1.2.
 - For control elements (forms, JavaScript widgets), provide a meaningful label (e.g. "First name").
-Please also note **📜-4.1.2 Name, Role, Value**.
+Please also note [📜-4.1.2 Name, Role, Value](/en/wcag/4.1.2-name-role-value).

 ### Responsibilities